 Ambassador Blackhawk had been summoned to play chess against Jonathan.
 Their matches were taking on an infamy all their own as each tried to dominate the other.
 There was none of the former colonel’s lazy opening gambits.
 The battle was on from the moment the first piece moved.

 Gregory had been fascinated by their rivalry.
 Both were excellent players, but something came out in each when they played together.

 The king had noticed the same thing and been engrossed in their first match.
-But his interest had waned by their third, which was heading for another draw.
+But his interest had waned by their third, which headed for another draw.